 |Semester of Participation||TWC Application Fee||Program Fee||Housing Fee||UF Fee|

-Try to make the priority deadline, if possible.
+Try to make the early deadline, if possible.
 Once accepted to TWC, the next steps of the process can begin.
 Therefore, applying earlier will make you more competitive for your D.C. internship.
-Additionally, meeting the priority deadline will make you more competitive to receive some of TWC's internal financial aid.
+Additionally, meeting the early deadline will make you more competitive to receive some of TWC's internal financial aid.